deployd/deployd/docs/resource.md

 * {Array}

-If a `Resource` constructor includes an array of events, it will try to load the scripts in its instance folder (eg. `/my-project/resources/my-resource/get.js`).
+If a `Resource` constructor includes an array of events, it will try to load the scripts in its instance folder (eg. `/my-project/resources/my-resource/get.js`) using `resource.loadScripts(eventNames, fn)`.

     MyResource.events = ['get'];